Blotch3D/EqFinder/README.md

 p^-2  *  u^-1  *  c^-1    =   unitless magnitude?
  --etc--

-Within a few milliseconds the program will discover Maxwells solution for the speed of light:
+For example if given the permitivity and permeability of free space, within a few milliseconds the program will discover Maxwells solution for the speed of light:

 p^-1  *  u^-1  *  c^2    ==   1.000 (no units)